Brand identity guidelines, how to develop the ultimate brand.

 Brand design is not simply designing logos.
 That comes later in the process.

-Your brand needs to be recognised - 50% of consumers are more likely to buy from a company whose logo they easily recognise.
+Your brand needs to be recognised - 50% of consumers are likelier to buy from a company whose logo they easily recognise.

-You may also investigate designing your own logo, but this has its own, unique impact.
+You may also investigate designing your logo, but this has a unique impact.

 A logo is not the same as a brand design.

-Visual identity design is creating logos, fonts, colours, photography styles, and design assets to make a cohesive identity.
+Visual identity design creates logos, fonts, colours, photography styles, and design assets to make a cohesive identity.
 It pulls the visual elements of a product and service together to present to consumers.

 But branding is so much more than this.